Richard Fikes: Career

+Since retiring from Stanford, Fikes has been professionally active as a consultant on design and development of knowledge representation and reasoning technology, an expert witness in cases involving disputed patents of Artificial Intelligence technology, and a mentor of high school students learning how to do research.
+He has also been an interviewer of emeritus faculty for Stanford’s Oral History Program, and serves on the committee that provides oversight and guidance to the Oral History Program.

 Memberships and awards

-Fikes has published numerous articles in journals and conference proceedings, and has also served as editor of several professional journals in Artificial Intelligence and related areas.
+Fikes has published numerous articles in journals and conference proceedings, and has also served as editor of several professional journals in artificial intelligence and related areas.
 Fikes has also chaired, co-chaired, organized, or served on the program committee of numerous professional conferences and symposia.
-In 1990 he was elected as a Fellow of the Association for the Advancement of Artificial Intelligence.
+In 1990 he was elected as a Founding Fellow of the Association for the Advancement of Artificial Intelligence.